Mrivera104/ONR_eDNA/in_silico_PCR_CRABS.md

 # Creating a  curated reference database for metagenomic analysis and in silico PCR using CRABS

+We need to check that our chosen primer (MarVer3 primer) is going to work well for our purposes.
+The MarVer3 primer (Valsecchi et al. 2020) was made using 71 complete mitochondrial genome sequences retrieved from GenBank.
+These sequences represent 30 marine vertebrate families, including most marine mammal families, with focus on species in the Mediterranean Sea.
+Four human mitochondrial genomes were used to design primers with reduced amplification efficiency for human DNA.

+MarVer3:
+- MarVer3F: AGACGAGAAGACCCTRTG 18bp 16S region
+- MarVer3R: GGATTGCGCTGTTATCCC 18bp

 CRABS (Creating Reference databases for Amplicon-Based Sequencing) is a versatile software program that generates curated reference databases for metagenomic analysis.
 Here is the link to that github repository: https://github.com/gjeunen/reference_database_creator#52-module-2-import-downloaded-data-into-crabs-format